-2.1 To elect KM Matjila who retires by virtue of an interim appointment by the Board during the year and, being eligible, offers herself for election as an independent non-executive director in accordance with the company's Memorandum of Incorporation.
+2.1 To elect LM Maisela who retires by rotation and, being eligible, offers himself for election as an independent non-executive director in accordance with the company's MOI.

-An abridged curriculum vitae of KM Matjila is set out at page 16 of the Integrated Annual Report of the company.
+An abridged curriculum vitae of LM Maisela is set out on page 16 of the Integrated Report of the company.

-The Board has evaluated the qualifications and credentials of KM Matjila and has recommended her re-election.
+The Board has evaluated the qualifications and credentials of LM Maisela and has recommended his re-election.
 The Board has assessed the independence of all independent non-executive directors and considers each of them to be independent.

-The following non-executive director retires by rotation in accordance with the company's Memorandum of Incorporation:
+The following independent non-executive director retires by rotation in accordance with the company's MOI: